danielsc/openai/notes.md

 ![](images/diff_accuracy_f1_vs_fine_tune_accuracy_f1.png)

 After some investigation, I am able to reproduce the same numbers that are reported by the fine-tuning if the validation dataset from the fine-tuning is used.
-Any other dataset, however, shows the same difference as above.
-So, in some regard, the fine-tuning is overfitting to the validation dataset.
+Most other datasets sampled from the full yelp-5 dataset, however, show the same difference as above.
+So, it seesm that the fine-tuning is overfitting on the validation dataset (or that the valdiation set is not sufficiently representative of the overall dataset) -- in any case, a larger validation dataset should fix the issue.

 ### Zero-shot prompt crafting